-We do not have a formal dividend policy.
-Distribution of dividends will depend among others, on factors such as financial performance, liquidity and the amount of cash we need to conserve for our future expansion.
-No cash dividend was proposed or declared in the FYE 2020.
-Instead, we took the alternative route to reward you as shareholders, by way of a bonus issue of shares, together with free warrants.
+We do not adopt any formal dividend policy.
+Distribution of dividends will depend among others, on factors such as financial resources, liquidity and the amount of cash we need to conserve for our future expansion and growth.
+No cash dividend was proposed or declared in the FYE 2021.